robinbansal/hosp-web/README.md

 # hosp-web

-Hospital website made using Html,Css,Js and boostrap
+Hospital webpage made using Html,Css,Js and boostrap

 It is made to avail the nearest ambulace by tracking the coordinates of location.